folosada/sms-classifier/README.md

 ## Results

 - Step 1:
+   - For the first two items the results will be printed in graphics, in images stored in folder `./output/`.
+      - `wordcloud.png`: This file shows the most repeated words in the messages, using a word cloud graphic.
+      - `messages-by-month.png`: This file shows all the messages classified between spam and not spam by month.
+   - For the last two items the results will be printed in console.
+      - `Statistics by Month`: This item shows the result about the item [three](#item_3_step_1) in step 1.
+Is printed the max, min, average, median, standard deviation and variance.
+      - `Day of the Month with more Common Messages`: This item prints the day of each month that contains the biggest number of common messages, like described in item [four](#item_4_step_1).

 - Step 2:
    - The results will be printed in console and the files `output.csv` and `output-difference.csv` will be create in folder `./output/`.
 The two files has 3 columns